zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **Why?**

-If you are interested in the progress of a ticket, you can subscribe to it.
+If you are interested in the progress of a ticket, you are not the owner, you can subscribe to it.
 This means you will receive notifications for each update.

 **How?**